Kill All CEOs

 Have you ever wondered why your calculator wants access to your camera?

-• AdGuard DNS and NextDNS
+• AdGuard DNS

-AdGuard DNS and NextDNS can be set manually, but they both have installers to do it for you, making them kinda more "user-friendly".
-They both have tons of lists and are highly customizable, but HaGeZi no longer lists NextDNS on his page because, although it "just works," it lacks customer support.
-Both have a limit of 300k monthly queries on the free plan, but that's a pretty big number.
+AdGuard DNS can be set manually - which is not hard at all, but it also has an installers to do it for you, making it kinda more "user-friendly".
+It has tons of lists and is highly customizable.
+On free tier there is a limit of 300k monthly queries, but that's a pretty big number.

 • Other DNS Services